28.7: Calcium Signaling

 We have already described the key calcium-binding protein, calmodulin.
 On binding Ca2+, it undergoes a profound conformational change that allows it to interact with a family of key signaling kinases called CAM and Ca2+/CAM-Dependent Protein Kinases (CAMKs).

-Ca2+/calmodulin-dependent protein kinase is a key signaling protein activated by Ca2+ through the binding of calmodulin to CAMK.
+Ca2+/calmodulin-dependent protein kinase (CAMK) is a key signaling protein activated through the actions of Ca2+-calmodulin.
 Activated CAMK is a Ser/Thr kinase.
 There are many types of CAMKs.
 We will focus on multifunctional CAMKs that can phosphorylate multiple target proteins.
 These are important in learning and memory, metabolism, and gene transcription.
 As with other kinases, they have catalytic and regulatory domains.
 Some like CAMK II have association domains that allow the formation of CAMKII multimers.
 In addition, they must have a CAM binding domain.
 As with all kinases, the CAMKs must be able to switch from an inactive to an active form.

 CAMKI has a catalytic, substrate-binding domain and an autoinhibitory domain that blocks the active site.
-CAMKI is activated by an upstream kinase CAMKK (a naming system similar to the MAPK cascade) on the binding of Ca2+ to CAM.
-It helps regulate transcription, the cell cycle, hormone production, cell differentiation, actin filament organization, and neurite outgrowth.
-It is found in the cytoplasm and nucleus.
+It is activated by an upstream kinase CAMKK (a naming system similar to the MAPK cascade) on the binding of Ca2+ to CAM.
+CAMKI is found in the cytoplasm and nucleus and helps regulate transcription, the cell cycle, hormone production, cell differentiation, actin filament organization, and neurite outgrowth.

 We will focus our attention on CAMKII, which has four isoforms (α, β, γ, and δ).
-It is activated by the binding of Ca2+/CAM which promotes autophosphorylation.
+It is activated by the binding of Ca2+/CAM, which promotes autophosphorylation.
 After that, it is active in the absence of CAM.
-It is important in learning and memory and synapse formation in neurons and the regulation of sarcoplasmic reticulum Ca2+ transport in skeletal muscles.
+It is important in learning and memory, synapse formation in neurons, and regulating sarcoplasmic reticulum Ca2+ transport in skeletal muscles.

-In the absence of Ca2+/CAM T286 amino acid forms interactions with the catalytic domain to maintain the inactive conformation.
+In the absence of Ca2+/CAM, the T286 amino acid forms interactions with the catalytic domain to maintain the inactive conformation.
 The regulatory domain effectively autoinhibits the kinase domain.
-On the formation of the Ca2+/CAM/CAMKII complex, a conformation change ensues that frees the catalytic domain from autoinhibition and exposes the active site.
+On forming the Ca2+/CAM/CAMKII complex, a conformation change frees the catalytic domain from autoinhibition and exposes the active site.
 Each subunit in the dodecamer is activated separately.
 T286 is now free to be "autophosphorylated" by an adjacent active subunit.
 Once phosphorylated, pT286 prevents the rebinding of the autoinhibitory region to the catalytic domain, even when CAM dissociates.
 At this point, CAMKII is active in the absence of Ca2+/CAM.

 Phosphorylation of T286 also regulates its binding to target proteins for their phosphorylation.
-In addition, CAMKII can autophosphorylate T254 and T306 with further effects on activity.
-T306 is only autophosphorylated after CAM dissociates and the enzyme is autonomously active.
+In addition, CAMKII can autophosphorylate T254 and T306, which further affects activity.
+T306 is only autophosphorylated after CAM dissociates, and the enzyme is autonomously active.
 Dephosphorylation by PP1 and PP2A returns the enzyme to an inactive state.

 Figure \(\PageIndex{12}\) shows an interactive iCn3D model of a single subunit of human Ca2+ Calmodulin- Dependent Kinase II Holoenzyme (3SOA)

 The catalytic domain is shown in orange, the association domain in green, and the linker domain in light cyan.
-The spacefill light cyan site in the linker domain is the CAM binding site.
+The CAM binding site is the spacefill light cyan site in the linker domain.
 The side chains of Thr 253 and Thr 286, sites for phosphorylation, are shown in spacefill CPK colors and labeled.
 The side chains of Cys 280 and Met 281, the site for redox regulation, are shown in spacefill CPK colors and labeled.
-Bosutinib (shown in ball and stick) is a small molecule BCR-ABL and src tyrosine kinase inhibitor used for the treatment of chronic myelogenous leukemia.
-It is bound in the ATP binding site of the catalytic subunit.
+Bosutinib (shown in ball and stick) is an inhibitor of the BCR-ABL and src tyrosine kinase used to treat chronic myelogenous leukemia.
+It is also an inhibitor of CAMKII, which binds in the catalytic subunit's ATP-binding site.
 Finally, the activation loop is shown in red.

 Figure \(\PageIndex{13}\) shows an interactive iCn3D model of Human Ca2+ Calmodulin- Dependent Kinase II Holoenzyme (3SOA)

-The response of most protein kinases we have studied depends on the concentration (amplitude) of a binding ligand (like Ca2+).
-The CAMKII dodecamer also responds to the frequency of Ca2+ waves or spikes as it is released from intracellular organelles.
+The response of most protein kinases we have studied depends on the concentration of a binding ligand (like Ca2+).
+Imagine the ligand modulating the size (amplitude) of the dose-response curve.
+The CAMKII dodecamer also responds to the frequency of Ca2+ waves or spikes as they are released from intracellular organelles.
 This is important in neurons where CAMKII phosphorylates ion channels that control and regulate neuron response.
 If the frequency of Ca2+ spikes reaches a certain threshold level, the enzyme no longer depends on Ca2+.

 Modeling of Ca2+ signaling